genie-ai/genie-router-plugin-facebook-messenger/README.md

 Then, follow the [Getting Started](https://developers.facebook.com/docs/messenger-platform/getting-started/app-setup) guide to create your App and Page.
 Remember what you configure as the verifyToken.

 Check `messages` as the webhook subscription.
+Configure the webhook URL as `https://<yourdomain.com>/facebook/messenger`.
+The verify token should be what you are going to configure in the genie-router config.

+The configuration should already be in place and genie-router restart for the verify token to be configured and Facebook to accept the webhook URL.

 ## genie-router

+At the plugin location ($HOME/.genie-router), type:

+    npm install --save @genie-ai/genie-router-plugin-facebook-messenger

 This plugin needs to be configured in the `plugins` section of _genie-router_.
 There are three properties that can be configured.